About Me

 Having to deal with the lack of Early investments, educational attainment, earning, pay, wealth, housing and mental health gaps black women are discriminated in every aspect of society.
 I’m leading on the Global #BeMedigitalinclusion program with key stakeholders to re address the gender and digital skills gap.

-This is done twofold.
-Supporting the #BeMedigitalinclusion - Mentoring - Visits: DE&I - Work experience - Training - Network Tech events DE&I developing policies around what this looks like and get our #BeMedigitalinclusion women involve at the planning design.
+This is done by, supporting the #BeMedigitalinclusion - Mentoring – London office Visits: DE&I - Work experience | Apprenticeship | Internship- Training – Networking | #BeMedigitalinclusion Sustainable Tech events | DE&I developing policies around what this looks like and getting our #BeMedigitalinclusion women involve in the planning design.
 This is a game changer.

 Social-image